ckyoga/gravity-forms-validations/README.md

 Why Did I Write this Program?
 ------------------------------

 The Gravity Forms plugin does not provide error checking against every field in a list.
-This basic program will validate a list field with Name, Email and Phone Number and provide an error message, if necessary.
+This basic function will validate a list field with Name, Email and Phone Number and provide an error message, if necessary.

 Author
 ------